ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling: Concluding Remarks

-In this paper, we propose training open-source LLMs for optimization modeling.
-We identify four critical requirements for the training dataset of OR LLMs, design and implement {\sc OR-Instruct}, a semi-automated process for creating synthetic data tailored to specific requirements.
-We also introduce the IndustryOR benchmark, the first industrial benchmark.
-We apply the {\sc OR-Instruct} data to open-source LLMs of 7b size, resulting in a significantly improved capability for optimization modeling.
-Looking ahead, we anticipate that extending the {\sc OR-Instruct} to train open-source agents will lead to further advancements.
+In this paper, we propose a new path for the training of open-source large language models (LLMs) specifically tailored for optimization modeling.
+We characterize four critical requirements essential for the training dataset of optimization modeling LLMs and develop {\sc OR-Instruct}, a semi-automated framework for generating synthetic data that meets these specific needs.
+Additionally, we introduce the IndustryOR benchmark, the first of its kind in the industry.
+We utilize the {\sc OR-Instruct} data to train open-source LLMs with approximately 7 billion parameters, which significantly enhances their optimization modeling capabilities, achieving competitive performance across all test datasets.